servactory/servactory.com/docs/getting-started.md

 ## Conventions

 - Services inherit from `Servactory::Base` and reside in `app/services`.
-Common practice: create `ApplicationService::Base` as your project's base class.
+Common practice: create `ApplicationService::Base` as the base class for your services.
-- Name services by what they do, not what they accept.
-Use verbs.
-Example: `UsersService::Create` instead of `UsersService::Creation`.
+- Group services by domain using namespaces, and name each class as a verb describing its action.
+Example: `Users::Create`, `Orders::Process`.
+Avoid adding `Service` to the namespace — the `app/services` directory already provides that context.

 ## Version support